tdmckenney0/hwrm-requiem-for-freedom/README.md

 ## Scripts

+You will need to file out the `.env` file before using the scripts below.
+See `.env.example` for details.

  - `maketoc.sh`
    + prints out a working Table of Contents that can be used to build a `*.big` file for distribution.
 You'll need the `Archive.exe` tool.
+ - `makebig.sh`
+   + Builds out a `.big` archive for mod distribution.